nnadozi/Lenzo/README.md

 Install the latest Xcode from the Mac App Store (or developer.apple.com).
 Open it once so it finishes installing components.

 #### Open the project
-Double-click the My App 2. swiftpm package (or in Xcode: File → Open and choose that folder).
+Double-click the Lenzo.swiftpm file (or in Xcode: File → Open and choose that folder).
 You can also open it in Swift Playgrounds on Mac if you prefer that workflow.

 #### Select a run destination